musalbas/musalbas.com-old/_posts/2016-08-17-equation-group-firewall-operations-catalogue.md

 A firewall implant.
 Unknown vendor.

 **ZESTYLEAK**
-A firewall software implant for Juniper Netscreen firewalls that is also listed as a module for BANANAGLEE.
+A firewall software implant for Juniper NetScreen firewalls that is also listed as a module for BANANAGLEE.
 Also mentioned in the previously leaked [NSA ANT catalogue](https://leaksource.info/2013/12/30/nsas-ant-division-catalog-of-exploits-for-nearly-every-major-software-hardware-firmware/).

 **SECONDDATE**
 A packet injection module for BANANAGLEE and BARGLEE.